 What is life insurance?

-You are not locked into a life insurance policy, and can typically terminate it by ceasing to pay the premiums or by requesting that the policy be terminated by the insurance company.
+You are not locked into a life insurance policy, and can typically cancel it by ceasing to pay the premiums or by requesting that the policy be terminated by the insurance company.